 This was my most popular recipe, and I feel like I lost part of me when this one did not transfer to a new blog platform.
 With that being said, I will manually add this recipe, pictures and a post itself and it will show as a new post.

 The bottom line is, my family and I love, love bread.
-It’s a staple of our house, and whether I make flatbread, Irish soda bread or whole-wheat, the bread is eaten almost in one day.
-So here is my recipe.
+It is a staple of our house, and whether I make flatbread, Irish soda bread or whole-wheat, the bread is eaten almost in one day.
+So here is my recipe that you will love.

 - 2 teaspoons Table Salt